Indian-born Sriram Krishnan joins Twitter as Senior Director

 Starting October 2, he will be responsible for core features inside the main app, including timeline, direct messaging and search.

-San Francisco: Micro-blogging website Twitter has hired Indian-born Sriram Krishnan, a former top executive from Facebook and Snap, as its Senior Director of Product.
+New York: India-born Sriram Krishnan, a former top executive from Facebook and Snap, has been hired by Twitter as its senior director of product.

-"So so so so so so excited to have you Sriram!
-Welcome home," tweeted Twitter CEO Jack Dorsey late on Monday.
+Krishnan will be joining Twitter from October 2 where he will be responsible for a lot of the core features inside the main app, internally referred to as "Bluebird," including timeline, direct messaging and search, technology news website Recode reported.

-"At Facebook, he helped build the company`s ad network, Audience Network; at Snap, he helped build out the company`s ads API," Recode reported on Tuesday.
+"So...
+Excited to have you Sriram!
+Welcome home," tweeted Twitter CEO Jack Dorsey late last night.

 At Facebook, he led "Facebook Audience Network" to take on Google.